-There’s no easier way to make intruders look dumb and dumber than a well-prepared household with a smart security system.
-While having a good neighborhood is a bonus to pleasant living, planning your home defense is one of the practical ways for your family.
+There is no easier way to make intruders look dumb and dumber than a well-prepared household with a clever security system.
+While having a friendly neighborhood is a bonus to pleasant living, planning your home defense is one of the practical ways you can do for your family.

-Home security is very vital, so here are ten ways to secure your home without making it appear like a fortress (note that these security tips don’t cover if you’re a renter):
+Home security is very vital, so here are ten ways to secure your home in the Philippines without making it appear like a fortress (note that these security tips don’t cover if you’re a renter):

-(1) Don’t build high walls.
-High walls in the Philippines are associated with the wealthy, so unless necessary, keep your perimeter simple but show enough prominence that you value privacy.
+1. Don’t build high walls.
+We associate high walls in the Philippines with the wealthy, so keep your perimeter simple but show enough prominence that you value privacy.
 Remember, the less attractive your home is to burglars, the safer it is for the household.

-(3) Secure your air conditioner.
-An air conditioner commonly requires a large hole on the wall that even an oversized thief can sneak in and see what’s inside, so put extra security around it to secure the entire unit.
+3. Secure your air conditioner.
+A typical air conditioner commonly requires a large hole in the wall that even an oversized thief can sneak in and see what’s inside, so put extra security around it to secure the entire unit.
 A better approach is to use split-type air conditioners instead of window-type air-con.

 4. Avoid large dog doors.
-Although this is not commonly practiced in the Philippines, take extra care when installing a dog door because a decided intruder can always mimic your pet and crawl his way in.
+Although we rarely practice this in the Philippines, take extra care when installing a dog door because a decided intruder can always mimic your pet and crawl his way in.

-(5) Avoid installing glass near your doorknob.
-Glass can easily add up to an elegant home design, but installing it near your doorknob can give a welcoming clue for an intruder to smash it and reach for your doorknob.
+5. Avoid installing glass near your doorknob.
+The glass material can add up to an elegant home design, but installing it near your doorknob can give a welcoming clue for an intruder to smash it and reach for the doorknob.

-(7) Create open space.
-Open spaces are always a good way to make intruders hesitant to break cover and expose themselves, so avoid shrubbery where strangers can easily camouflage their way to your house.
+7. Create open space.
+Open spaces are always a good way to make intruders hesitant to break cover and expose themselves, so avoid shrubbery where strangers can easily camouflage their way to your home.

-(8) Get a watchdog.
-While every dog has a good instinct of keeping strangers at bay, a watchdog can add an advantage to your home security because they are trained to defend the whole household.
+8. Get a watchdog.
+While every dog has a good instinct of keeping strangers at bay, a watchdog can add an advantage to your home security because you can train it to defend your household.

-(9) Don’t display valuables.
-Valuables are hot stuff and can entice a thief, upon seeing them, to calculate his earnings and plan his way in, so be careful not to leave your valuables in the open where passers-by can easily notice them.
+9. Don’t display valuables.
+Valuables are hot stuff and can entice a thief, upon seeing them, to calculate his earnings and plan his way inside.
+So be careful not to leave your valuables in the open where passers-by can notice them.

 What is your experience with home defense in the Philippines?
-Feel free to share it in the comment section.
+Share it in the comment section.

 You may also like: